Vale12344/pen-test-wordpress/README.md

  Steps to recreate:

- 1.Login as admin
+ 1. Login as admin

- 2.Create a post as authenticated user.
+ 2. Create a post as authenticated user.

  3. Paste script>alert(xss)</script>